Sunday December 6th, 1pm to 6:30 pm EST

 - Thinking and planning beyond your project (5/10 year plan).

-- How to capitalize on this production in order to plant the seeds for the next step.
+- How to plant the seeds for the next step.

 - Finding your team.
 It’s never a one-man show, even if it sometimes feels like it.

 - How much do things really cost?
-How much should you pay people, & how to have those conversations?
-Including review of actual budgets.
+How much should you pay people?
+How to have those conversations and more.

 - How to put together and manage your creative team.

-- The marketing basics: website, postcards, social media, TDF and papering.
+- The marketing basics: website, postcards, social media, and ticketing.

-4:30-5:00 “Finding & Creating Opportunities” with Yvette Heyliger and David Dean Bottrell
+5:15 “Finding & Creating Opportunities” with Cate Cammarata

 - Getting your plays out there in the world: licensing, and getting the most out of it.